thephpleague/csv/docs/9.0/reader/record-mapping.md

 to this property.
 The appropriate type is used if the record cell value is a `string` or `null` and the object public properties ares typed with

-- `null`
-- `mixed`
-- a scalar type (support for `true` and `false` type is also present)
+- a scalar type (`string`, `int`, `float`, `bool`)
 - any `Enum` object (backed or not)
-- `DateTime`, `DateTimeImmuntable` and any class that extends those two classes.
+- `DateTime`, `DateTimeImmuntable` or any class that extends those two classes.
 - an `array`

+the `nullable` aspect of the property is also handled.

-When converting to a date object you can fine tune the conversion by optionally specifying the date format and timezone.
-You can do so using the `Cell` attribute.
+To fine tune the conversion you are require to use the `Cell` attribute.
 This attribute will override the automatic resolution and enable fine-tuning type casting on the property level.

+The `Cell` attribute can be used on class properties and methods regardless of their visibility.
+The attribute can take up to three (3) arguments which are all optional:

+- The `offset` argument tells the engine which cell to use via its numeric or name offset.
+If not present
+the property name or the name of the first argument of the `setter` method will be used.
+In such case,
+you are required to specify the property names information.
+- The `cast` argument which accept the name of a class implementing the `TypeCasting` interface and responsible
+for type casting the cell value.
+- The `castArguments` which enable controlling typecasting by providing extra arguments to the `TypeCasting` class constructor

+In any cases, if type casting fails, an exception will be thrown.

+Here's an example of how the attribute could be used:

 ```php
 use League\Csv\Serializer;